jiwoncellmechanics/jiwoncellmechanics.github.io/_publications/2022-09-06-adipocyte-dedifferentiation.md

   </p>
 </div>

-However, recent studies revealed that adipocytes can be reversed into stem cells under certain conditions.
-Dedifferentiated adipocytes (DFATs) can be differentiated into bone cells, cartilage cells, muscle cells, and blood vessel cells: **_Someday, you can replace broken part of your body with your excessive fat!_**
+However, recent studies have revealed that adipocytes can be reversed into stem cells under certain conditions.
+Dedifferentiated adipocytes (DFATs) can differentiate into bone cells, cartilage cells, muscle cells, and blood vessel cells: **_Someday, you might replace broken part of your body with your excess fat!_**

-But nobody has witnessed how a fat cell spit out its fat pocket and become a stem cell, mainly because of following two reasons:
+But nobody has witnessed how a fat cell spits out its fat pocket and becomes a stem cell, mainly because of following two reasons:

-(1) Once a adipocyte discharge the lipid droplet, it just looks like fibroblasts.
-You can't tell if it's a dedifferentiated adipocytes or fibroblast.
+(1) Once an adipocyte discharges its lipid droplet, it just looks like a fibroblast.
+You can't tell if it's a dedifferentiated adipocytes or a fibroblast.
 Our team resolved this issue using *Adipoq-Cre; mT/mG* system.
-Long story short, a cell that has a history of being an adipocytes expresses **<span style="color:green;">green</span>** signal while all the other cells are **<span style="color:red;">red.</span>**
+Long story short, a cell that has a history of being an adipocytes expresses **<span style="color:green;">green</span>** fluorescences while all the other cells are **<span style="color:red;">red.</span>**

-(2) Adipocytes have low specific gravity, so they float on the cell culture media.
+(2) Adipocytes have low specific gravity, so they float on the cell culture medium.
 However if they stay floating, they soon die (tricky ones!).
-Sugihara came up witt *ceiling culture* method, where the culture flask is completely filled with culture medium so that the adipocytes can attach and grown on the ceiling surface.
+Sugihara came up with *ceiling culture* method, where the culture flask is completely filled with medium so that the adipocytes can attach and grow on the ceiling surface.

 <div style="display: flex; justify-content: center; gap: 1rem;">
   <div style="text-align:center;">